 Icons are provided as SVG and PNG files.
 SVG files are intended for web use; for print projects, convert SVG files to EPS using Adobe Illustrator or cloud convert to ensure that icons print clearly at any size.
 PNG files can be used in digital applications and are ideal for Microsoft Office products, such as PowerPoint.

-• Enhance content by creating visual interest.
-Icons should be directly relevant to the information you’re communicating and be used to compliment content, not distract from it.
+- Enhance content by creating visual interest.
+Icons should be directly relevant to the information you’re communicating and be used to complement content, not distract from it.

 Our icon set is built with a distinct look and consistent style, using characteristics from the block IOWA: